aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/applying-style-on-a-row-or-column/_index.md

 {{% alert color="primary" %}}

-In this topic, we will discuss about changing the font and font color of rows and columns of a worksheet.
-This is a basic level of formatting feature offered by Aspose.Cells.GridDesktop that empowers developers to customize the view of their worksheets for making them more presentable.
+In this topic, we will discuss changing the font and font color of rows and columns of a worksheet.
+This is a basic formatting feature offered by Aspose.Cells.GridDesktop that empowers developers to customize the view of their worksheets to make them more presentable.

 {{% /alert %}}
 ## **Applying Style on a Column**